aftershavetf2/TF2Monitor/README.md

 Right now only one `playerlist.json` file is supported.

 In the future there could be support for multiple `playerlist.XXX.json` along with autoupdate features.

+## SourceBans Integration

+The app integrates with SourceBans to fetch ban information for players.
+Players with bans from SourceBans will have their reputation marked accordingly.
+This information is displayed in the player details panel and can help identify players with a history of bans.

 # Linux support?